You like oceanography, coastal sciences AND environmental sciences and want a degree flexible enough to provide multiple career options.

 The major has a low teacher-student ratio, so small classes are guaranteed.
-Students who have taken this path before have entered graduate degree programs, medical school, and careers in research in both the private and public sector.
-If you have a demonstrated strength in science, math, and complex problem-solving, then this is the degree path for you.
+Graduates are prepared for employment and post-graduate study.
+Those choosing post-graduate study are ready for pre-med, pre-law, pre-dental, pre-vet, pre-Masters of Public Health, and pre-disciplinary graduate study.
+Those entering the workforce have many career options.
+If you have a demonstrated strength in science, math, complex problem-solving, and enjoy field work, then this is the degree path for you.

-- Applied Coastal Environmental Science: Applied coastal environmental science is geared toward students who plan on employment in the oil and gas industry, environmental consulting, and/or state and federal agencies.
+- Applied Coastal Environmental Science (ACES): ACES is geared toward students who plan on employment in industries with coastal environmental risks, NGO’s, academia, or government agencies.

 - 24 hours of credit in 1000-level courses or higher